Particular/ServicePulse/docs/https-configuration.md

 - ServicePulse will redirect HTTP requests to HTTPS based on the `X-Forwarded-Proto` header
 - **Important:** You must also set `SERVICEPULSE_HTTPS_PORT` (or `--httpsport=` for .NET Framework) to specify the HTTPS port for the redirect URL

 > **Note:** When running ServicePulse directly without a reverse proxy, the application only listens on a single protocol (HTTP or HTTPS).
-To test HTTP-to-HTTPS redirection locally, use the [NGINX reverse proxy setup](local-nginx-testing.md).
+To test HTTP-to-HTTPS redirection locally, use the [NGINX reverse proxy setup](nginx-testing.md).

 ## See Also

-- [Local HTTPS Testing](local-https-testing.md) - Guide for testing HTTPS locally during development
+- [HTTPS Testing](https-testing.md) - Guide for testing HTTPS locally during development
-- [Local Reverse Proxy Testing](local-nginx-testing.md) - Testing with NGINX reverse proxy (HSTS, HTTP to HTTPS redirect)
+- [Reverse Proxy Testing](nginx-testing.md) - Testing with NGINX reverse proxy (HSTS, HTTP to HTTPS redirect)
 - [Forwarded Headers Configuration](forwarded-headers.md) - Configure forwarded headers when behind a reverse proxy
 - [Authentication](authentication.md) - Configure OIDC authentication for ServicePulse